mattpallatt/MP.LanguageManager.DeepLTranslate/README.md

 You will need a Subscription Key for this extension to function - you can create one at https://www.deepl.com/pro-api

+A &lt;DeepL&gt; Configuration element in appSettings can be used to control the formality of translations, with options Less, More, PreferLess, PreferMore, Default.

 ## Usage

 Install the Languages gadget and then auto-translate all your content through DeepL!